-A better approach is to admit that you have a weakness and talk about how you recognise this and are working on it or have taken steps to fully overcome it.
-This shows more strength of character that the preceding paragraph.
+A better approach is to admit that you have a weakness and talk about how you recognise this and are working on it or have taken steps to overcome it fully.
+This shows more strength of character than the preceding paragraph.

 One of the best examples I encountered was a candidate that told me she gets frustrated when colleagues don’t share her work ethic and grab any opportunity to skive off (her words!) or pull a sickie.
 She then explained that she has now learned to bide her time as these people always get found out in the end.

-This then led into me asking about what their working relationship was like when they did show up for work.
+This then led to me asking about what their working relationship was like when they did show up for work.
 Her answer was simple;

 These were really basic, simplistic answers but gave me exactly what I wanted to hear.
 What she deemed as a weakness was actually a strength to me as she had the ability to make the best out of a bad situation.

-You may be thinking that I should have followed up this with a question on why she didn’t tell her supervisor that her colleagues were slacking off.
-Well, firstly I don’t like interrogation questions and secondly (I had already asked several questions by this point) I felt that this showed a respect for her supervisor as she did say that they always get found out in the end.
-I was more interested in the fact that she kept her cool, her patience and remained focussed on the job.
+You may be thinking that I should have followed up with a question on why she didn’t tell her supervisor that her colleagues were slacking off.
+Well, firstly, I don’t like interrogation questions, and secondly (I had already asked several questions by this point), I felt that this showed respect for her supervisor as she did say that they always get found out in the end.
+I was more interested in the fact that she kept her cool, her patience, and remained focussed on the job.

 Whatever you choose, you must show that you have or are at least trying to change this.
-By recognising that you have a weakness and are working to change or reduce this is another example of your self awareness and accountability.
+Recognising that you have a weakness and are working to change or reduce this is another example of your self-awareness and accountability.

-“When I know I am getting close to closing the deal, I tend to get excited and talk too quickly and at too high a volume.
-I know this is because I am passionate about the product and enthusiastic about the sale but to customers it can feel like they are being rushed.
-I researched calming techniques on the internet and although there were many helpful tips, I found that he best one for me is slowing my breathing and relaxing my shoulders which really helps slow down my speech and reduces the volume.
+- “When I know I am getting close to closing the deal, I tend to get excited and talk too quickly and at too high a volume.
+I know this is because I am passionate about the product and enthusiastic about the sale, but to customers, it can feel like they are being rushed.
+I researched calming techniques on the internet, and although there were many helpful tips, I found that the best one for me is slowing my breathing and relaxing my shoulders which really helps slow down my speech and reduces the volume.
 I have noticed a significant increase in my cross and upselling success since doing this.”